- PrintArticle Summary

 In many cases, people recovering from amphetamine dependence or addiction will progress through 3 major phases of treatment.

 - Detox.
 First, a person will participate in detoxification.
-This stage could take a number of days depending on the amount of amphetamines in the system.
+This stage could take a number of days depending on the number of amphetamines in the system.

 - Rehab.
 Once the detoxification is completed, people enroll in either an inpatient/residential or outpatient rehabilitation program.
 Structured rehab programs may include a number of different activities, such as therapy sessions, group-talk and discussion, relapse prevention courses, and sessions on addiction.
 The point of the treatment phase is to help the person develop positive, drug-free habits that they can incorporate into their day-to-day lives.